micha1805/demoTradingAppJava/README.md

 So in the following table each secured endpoint must have this header to work.

-This is a demo project, a lot of things need to be improved (pagination for index endpoints, more secure with env variable, more realistic wires and trades etc.)

 ## Endpoints API

 | Method | Secured | Route                        | Description                                                                                  |